 Taking part in project evaluation.

-Special considerations in creative project management
+Special considerations in creative agency project management

-A creative project is much like any other: it only succeeds if the team delivers against the planned tasks, deliverables and success metrics.The best way to achieve these aims is through a standard project management process.
+A creative project is much like any other: it only succeeds if the team delivers against the planned tasks, deliverables, and success metrics.
+A standard project management process is the best way to achieve these aims.

 Measuring creative success